magtastic/Hugbunadarverkefni2/README.md

 To run on emulator in Android Studio, user has to enable Google Play Services.
 `Tools > Android > SDK Manager > SDK Tools`

 Events of current location should appear when user opens the app.
 If the events do not appear, user has to enable location services for the app and restart the app.
+The app only supports Android Nugat version 25 or newer.

 ## The Team 👨‍👨‍👦‍👦
 *Team number 9:* Magnús Ólafssos, Eyjólfur Árni Karlsson, Kristófer Másson and Sveinn Víkingur Þorsteinsson.